 Jean Wooldridge, who works on the Admiral Nurse Dementia Helpline, has outlined some suggestions for managing feelings of loss during the festive period.

-Since 2019, Dementia UK has experienced a 48% increase in calls from people who are experiencing feelings of loss.
-Calls of this nature have seen a year-on-year rise since the start of the pandemic.
-With Christmas and the new year fast approaching, people often find this a time for reflection and may be thinking about those they have lost.
+With Christmas and the new year fast approaching, people often find this a time for reflection and thinking about those they have lost.

 Acknowledge that everyone responds to grief differently

-Look within yourself and ask yourself how you are feeling, not what you should be feeling.
-Acknowledging the range of emotions that you’re going through can be helpful; this can be anger, loss, sorrow, fear, or even denial – which are all heavily associated with bereavement.
+Look within yourself and ask yourself how you are feeling – not what you should be feeling.
+Acknowledging the range of emotions that you’re going through can be helpful.
+Try not to judge them – or yourself – but recognise and accept them as part of your grief.

 Be kind to yourself